jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Immortal Ichor.md

 RacialMods:
 Languages: Abyssal, Aklo, Infernal, Undercommon (can't speak any language); telepathy 100 ft.
 SQ: compression, corrupt ally, no breath
+SpecialAbilities:
+  Corrupt Ally (Su): >
-SpecialAbilities: Corrupt Ally (Su) Any creature charmed by an immortal ichor takes 1d6 points of Wisdom damage per day.
+    Any creature charmed by an immortal ichor takes 1d6 points of Wisdom damage per day.
 When a charmed creature's Wisdom damage equals its Wisdom score, it becomes completely subservient to the immortal ichor (as dominate monster, except it even obeys self-destructive orders) and loses the Wisdom damage it has taken from this ability.
 A subservient ally who is killed rises the next round as a juju zombie under the immortal ichor's control.
 If the ichor is killed, these zombies are immediately destroyed.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: